Semaglutide, Ozempic, WeGovy & Rybelsus in Singapore

 The other possible side effect is constipation.
 This is usually easily fixed with adequate hydration.

-Some patients however get the opposite reaction which is diarrhea.
-This usually stops all on its own after a few days and do not require medicines.
+Some patients, however, get the opposite reaction – diarrhoea.
+This usually stops after a few days and do not require medicines.

 4. Rybelsus